ragasubekti/api-spec/transactions.md

 ## /transaction/:id

-Bill Example, Please not that additional data is dynamic, so it can contain different data as in example
+Bill Example, Please note that additional data is dynamic, so it can contain different data as in example

 ```json
 {